zhuberty/WP-InboxFirst/README.md

 # WP-InboxFirst
 InboxFirst WordPress Plugin

-*This plugin requires gravity forms.
+*This plugin requires the Gravity Forms plugin in order to work correctly.

 <b>Instructions</b>: